reiniere2024/EbookDBReader/README.md

 My EBook DB reader is for reading plain text and I use it mainly for for all my Prose EBooks.
 All EBooks are stored in a central archive and there is no need to keep separate text files.
+I have made the program in Visual Studio 2008

 The program contains already some of the classic novels and you can find new EBooks on Gutemberg.org Download the Text version